gsilover-tr/Project-LighterDroid/README.md

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.

 # Features
-- Based on the latest stable OneUI 7 Galaxy S24 FE firmware
+- Based on the latest stable OneUI 7 Galaxy S25 Edge firmware
-- All software features from S24 FE
+- All software features from S25 Edge
 - S25 Ultra CSC, ringtones and more
 - Moderately Debloated
-- Heavily DeKnoxed
 - Full SELinux Support
 - Full Galaxy AI support
 - Completely upstreamed kernels for all officially supported devices